Stakeholder Analysis Template

 About the Stakeholder Analysis Template

-External stakeholders include clients, industry influencers, subject matter experts, and community leaders; while internal stakeholders include teams and team members, executives, and departments.
+External stakeholders include clients, industry influencers, subject matter experts, and community leaders, while internal stakeholders include teams and team members, executives, and departments.
 Managing stakeholders is integral to completing a project on time and meeting expectations, so here’s how to use a stakeholder analysis to help.

-What is stakeholder analysis
+What is stakeholder analysis?

 A stakeholder analysis empowers you to meet those expectations and complete projects on time by identifying individuals, groups, and organizations with a vested interest in a program or process.
 In a typical stakeholder analysis, you’ll prioritize stakeholders based on their influence on a project and seek to understand how best to interface with them throughout the course of the project.

-When to use a stakeholder analysis
+When to use a stakeholder analysis template

 Conduct a stakeholder analysis as early in the project as you can.
 In most cases, your stakeholders will provide critical intelligence and resources throughout the project.
-So it’s important to get early buy-in, to ensure they’re bought in to the project and have no conflicts that might negatively impact the timeline.
+So it’s important to get early buy-in, to ensure they’re bought into the project and have no conflicts that might negatively impact the timeline.

 Even if you don’t manage to conduct a stakeholder analysis at the outset, it’s never too late to start.
 Aligning with your stakeholders and communicating across the organization is crucial to securing your project’s success.